Letters of Ronald Maurice Pullin, 1943-1945 - Part 1

 has been excellent, no malaria or dysentry or

-vitamin lice or any of the other things that smoke
+vitamin lice or any of the other things that smote

-down, so many on the railways, I have been most
+down so many on the railway, I have been most

 fortunate in many ways.
 At times I have been so